Iranian interference in the 2024 United States elections

 The Iranian government interfered in the 2024 United States elections through social media efforts and hacking operations.
 Iranian interference came amidst larger foreign interference in the 2024 United States elections.
 The efforts were identified as an effort to tip the race against former president Donald Trump through propaganda and disinformation campaigns.
 However, Iranian efforts have also targeted Joe Biden and Kamala Harris with similar attacks, which The New York Times stated suggested "a wider goal of sowing internal discord and discrediting the democratic system in the United States more broadly in the eyes of the world."

-In June 2024, the presidential campaign of Donald Trump, the former president of the United States, and the re-election campaign of Joe Biden, the president of United States, were targets of a hacking operation.
+In June 2024, the presidential campaign of Donald Trump, the former president of the United States, and the re-election campaign of Joe Biden, the president of the United States, were targets of a hacking operation.
 According to Microsoft, a high-ranking official to a U.S. presidential campaign fell victim to a spear phishing attack perpetrated by the Islamic Revolutionary Guard Corps.

 The Federal Bureau of Investigation is currently investigating the hack.
 U.S. intelligence agencies stated they were confident that the hacks were perpetrated by Iran on August 19.